-It suffices prove the claim when the base is a field, because $S$ is quasicompact, ampleness is an open condition on the base \cite[Corollaire 9.6.4]{egaiv}, and ampleness can be checked on fibers \cite[Corollaire 9.6.5]{egaiv}.
+It suffices to prove the claim when the base is a field, because $S$ is quasi-compact, ampleness is an open condition on the base \cite[Corollaire 9.6.4]{egaiv}, and ampleness can be checked on fibers \cite[Corollaire 9.6.5]{egaiv}.
 After base-change we can assume that $k$ is infinite.
 We will keep these assumptions for the rest of the proof.